 AI-Driven Hash Scheduling Is Becoming Standard.

-- More platforms dynamically route mining power among assets (BTC, ETH, DOGE) and often realize gains in the range of five to fifteen percent.
+- More platforms are described as dynamically routing mining power among assets (BTC, ETH, DOGE) and as potentially achieving gains in the range of five to fifteen percent.

 Green Energy Is the New Baseline.